rljacobson/UltraViolet-Spectrum-Enhancer/README.txt

 ABOUT

 You can make a "Hidden List" of usernames whose comments are always hidden by default.
 Add a username to the Hidden List by clicking the "X" on the upper left of a comment.
-To edit the Hidden List and other settings, click the "UV" floating in the upper right corner of the page.
+To edit the Hidden List and other settings, click the "UV" at the top of the Disqus comments.

 Google Chrome:
 https://github.com/downloads/rljacobson/UltraViolet-Spectrum-Enhancer/UltraViolet.crx